zoevernon/Personal-website/pages/cv.md

 **Bachelor of Arts in Mathematics**, Washington University in St. Louis, Graduated May 2017 **(Current) Ph.D in Statistics**, University of California, Berkeley, May 2022 (expected)

-Experience
+Research
 ------
-Summer 2018: **Graduate Student Researcher**, Department of Statistics, University of California, Berkeley
+Aug.
+2017 - Present: **Graduate Student Researcher**, Department of Statistics, University of California, Berkeley
-  * Working with Professor Haiyan Huang
+  * Advised by Professor Haiyan Huang and co-advised by Professor Peter Bickel.
-  * Developing a new method for detecting reverse correlation between two sets of gene expression data to detect new potential therapeutic agents for diseases.
+  * Developing methods to address issues that arise in analyzing genomic and biomedical data.
+  * Developed a robust count-based statistic to measure negative dependency between gene expression profiles to assist in drug discovery.
+  * Working to extend the semi-supervised learning technique, Gene-Fishing, to be applicable to single cell RNA sequence data.
+  * Analyzing MRI and genomic data from multiple sclerosis (MS) patients to improve clinical experience.

+Summer 2019: **Intern at Genentech**
+  * Implemented predictive models of cancer patient survival for various levels of data aggregation using random forest and penalized regression.

 Summer 2016: **Participant in Summer Institute in Biostatistics, North Carolina State University**

 Jan 2014 - May 2015: **Research Assistant**, Winthrop University